 Mourning dove (Zenaida macroura)

 I especially enjoy the mourning doves.
 Many people think that mourning doves won’t eat at a feeder, but this is not true.
 They will eat enthusiastically if the feeder has a large enough tray so they can walk instead of just perch.
 We often have up to sixteen doves around, on, and in the feeder all at once.
 There was only one dove the first day… an early adopter… first he checked out the sunflower seeds on the ground that had dropped out of the feeder and then flew immediately into the tray.
 After that first day we have had a crowd of doves every day.
 The pigeon food is especially for them, but the bluejays like it too.

 White-breasted nuthatch (Sitta carolinensis)

 For the last couple of years it’s been against the law here to feed the birds during the warm weather months, and there’s a hefty fine for anyone caught leaving a feeder up after the end of April.
-We take our feeders down for the summer… I would prefer to feed the birds year round because it’s a great opportunity to see baby birds up close when the parents bring them to the feeder to be fed… but we have so many bears wandering around here, I suppose not doing anything to attract them makes a lot of sense.
+I take our feeders down for the summer… I would prefer to feed the birds year round because it’s a great opportunity to see baby birds up close when the parents bring them to the feeder to be fed… but there are so many bears wandering around here, I suppose not doing anything to attract them makes a lot of sense.